vobyjs/voby/README.md

 #### `useAbortSignal`

-This hook is just a convenient alternative to `useAbortController`, if you are only interested in the signal, which is automatically aborted when the parent computation is disposed.
+This hook is just a convenient alternative to `useAbortController`, if you are only interested in its signal, which is automatically aborted when the parent computation is disposed.

 ```tsx
 import {useAbortSignal} from 'voby';